 Spider Web Tag

 This game starts out like any other game of tag.
 Select a player as the spider; all the rest of the guests are flies.
 When the spider tags a fly, that fly then gets caught in the spider’s web.
 The spider and caught fly hold hands and chase after more flies.
 Each time a fly is caught, the hand-holding forms a larger web.
 Continue until only one player, or winner, remains.

 Be prepared for a sugar high after this game (and make sure parents allow their kids to eat candy, too).
 Set up the worm eating challenge by providing a bucket of gummy worms for kids to bob for.
 Alternatively, you can tie the worms from ribbon dangling from the ceiling.
 The child who eats the most worms without using their hands wins.

 Fly Away Ladybugs

-To prepare for this fun ladybug party game, blow up several red balloons, and then decorate them with black dots to look like ladybugs.
-Divide party guests into two teams of players, and have each team form a circle.
+Prepare for this fun ladybug party game by blowing up several red balloons and then decorating them with black dots to look like ladybugs.
+Divide party guests into two teams of players and have each team form a circle.
 Toss a bunch of balloons into each circle.
-You can start with one balloon per player or choose a number according to the age of your party guests.
-The teams must try to keep all of their ladybugs “flying” in the air.
-When one of the ladybug balloons hits the floor, it is removed from the circle.
-As the number of balloons decrease, have players take a step back to widen their circle.
-Play until only one team has a balloon remaining, or set a timer and see which team has the most balloons at the end of play.
-That team is the winner.
+(You can start with one balloon per player or choose a number according to the age of your party guests.)
+Instruct the teams to pick up the balloons and keep all of their ladybugs “flying” in the air.
+When one of the ladybug balloons hits the floor, remove it and then have the players of that team step back to widen their circle.
+Play until only one team has one balloon remaining.
+Or, set a timer and record which team has the most balloons at the end of playtime.
+Select a winner.

-You can also hide the fake bugs around the yard and send kids on a bug hunt.
-The player who returns with the most insects is the winner.
+You can also hide the fake bugs around the yard and send kids on a bug hunt with their nets.
+The player who returns with the most insects wins.